 3 things to consider when increasing donor engagement:

 1. Make it personal.
 Technology today makes it pretty easy to communicate and even collaborate with discrete groups or even individually with VIPs with information that is relevant specifically to them.
 Essentially, this allows you to keep your finger on the pulse of every important contributor.

 2. Make it consistent.
 It doesn’t have to be weekly or monthly — certainly no less frequently than quarterly — it depends on your situation as a nonprofit.
 But frequency, consistency and continuity (a continual narrative) of communication is key.
 Your backers will grow in their trust, intimacy, and gratitude for your organization.

 3. Make to multi-directional.
 If you send me a brochure in the mail, no matter how beautiful or informative, I can’t easily reciprocate with my questions or ideas or offers to help.
 If this is all you do, you’re losing tremendous opportunity.
 And don’t think that sending that email blast newsletter is any better — that’s not something I feel I can reply to or engage with you on.
 No — make sure your communications feel discrete and personal, and encourage personal, private replies with ideas and questions.
 When done right, email is perfect for this.

 You work hard.
 Your team works hard.
 Your goals are big and the challenges are huge.
 It’s not easy doing what you do.
 There’s not always good news to report.
 No matter.
-Find a way to personally, consistently, and collaboratively interact with your contributors — and you can avoid being the unwitting target of a millionaire’s rant.
+Find a way to personally, consistently, and collaboratively interact with your contributors — and you can avoid being the unwitting target of a millionaire’s rant about major gift fundraising.

 Subscribe to be notified when a new nonprofit resource is published.